 Tip 3: Try online co-work or co-lunch sessions

 I love this idea for people who feel lost working from a home office.
 Once a week (or more often if you wish), plan online co-work sessions.
 That means that everyone in your team logs into a video conference.
 But instead of discussing a particular subject, you simply work as usual.
-Within this hour or two, you can see the rest of your team can ask questions or give the odd comment, just as you would if you were all sitting in the same open-plan office.
+Within this hour or two, you can see the rest of your team can ask questions or give comments, just as you would if you were all sitting in the same open-plan office.

 The same goes for online co-lunch sessions.
 Once a week you all join a video conference at lunchtime.
-During this hour, you enjoy your meals together and chat about all the things you normally would in your lunch break at the office.
+During this hour, you enjoy your meals together and chat about all the things you normally would during your lunch break at the office.
 This is almost as if you were all sitting at the same table.

 Tip 4: Work from outside of your home